Ipstenu/varnish-http-purge/readme.txt

 Speed and stability.
 Emptying too much of a cache on every change can slow a server down.
 This plugin does it's best to determine what needs to be deleted and when, while providing hooks for developers to use as necessary.

+= How many cached files are deleted when a post is updated? =

+It depends on the post, but in general the tool will delete cached content for:

+1. The post name
+2. The front page of the site
+3. All first pages of related tags/categories
+4. The JSON API pages
+5. All related RSS feeds

+= Is there a limit to how many pages I can purge at once? =

+Not really, but in order to prevent your site from crashing by running the same checks over and over, if you try to purge more than 50 URLs at once, the plugin will do a full purge.
+Normally this never happens, but there are some plugins that hook into the options to add more pages to purge on an update.

+You can change this value in your settings, or via the define VHP_VARNISH_MAXPOSTS in your `wp-config.php` file.

+Keep in mind, the count of 50 <em>does not</em> include category/tags, API, or RSS pages.
+It's just the sheer number of individual posts/pages you're trying to purge at once.

 = Can I delete the entire cache? =

 Yes.
 Click the 'Empty Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).
 There's also an "Empty Cache" button on the admin toolbar.